 Quality of Care by skilled nursing services

 As the need for assisted living grows at an increasingly rapid rate, many states are hurrying to create regulatory systems.
-However, at present, no federal regulation policy exists for assisted living facilities.
+However, at present, no federal regulation policy exists for living facilities.

 - Management ability that meets those required by the setting